 8 - Google is listed on the stock exchange and therefore owes all shareholders a positive development.
 Therefore, previously free offers could soon be subject to fees.

-9 - To cope with the complexity of search engine optimization, companies are professionalizing their SEO efforts.
+9 - To address the complexity of search engine optimization, companies are professionalizing their SEO efforts.

 10 - Advanced companies rely on sustainable, scalable and data-driven search engine optimization.

-The travel and holiday industry is being hit hard by the Corona crisis.
+The travel and vacation industry is being hit hard by the Corona crisis.
 Digital innovation is more in demand than ever to remain visible, as the example of ITS Coop Travel proves.
-Robert Wildi from m&k in an interview with Marcel Eisele, Head of Marketing and Sales at ITS Coop Travel.
+Robert Wildi of m&k in an interview with Marcel Eisele, Head of Marketing and Sales at ITS Coop Travel.

 m&k: In Corona times, almost no one goes to the travel agency anymore.
-How to be found on the net as a holiday provider?
+How to be found on the net as a vacation provider?

-Marcel Eisele: Especially for tour operators, it is very important in such times to be present on the entire customer journey.
+Marcel Eisele: In times like these, it is particularly important for tour operators to be present throughout the entire customer journey.
 We take this to heart.
 With as many physical and digital contact points as possible, ITS Coop Travel generates a lot of attention and website traffic.

-In advertising, we rely heavily on online tools such as SEA, SEO, display advertising, affiliates, email marketing, social media and content marketing.
-In the area of SEO, we invest heavily in on-page optimization, as this is an effective way to drive traffic to the website.
-SEO requires discipline, perseverance and constant optimizing.
-Currently we are working on pagespeed, faster load times and mobile optimization to further improve the user experience.
+In advertising, we rely heavily on online tools such as SEA, SEO, display advertising, affiliate, email marketing, social media and content marketing.
+In the field of SEO, we invest a lot in on-page optimization, as this is an effective way to drive visitors to the website.
+SEO requires discipline, perseverance and constant optimization.
+Currently we are working on pagespeed, faster loading times and mobile optimization to further improve the user experience.
 To do this, we use Google's Core Web Vitals report.
-We are also focusing on content marketing as another SEO technique.
-Voice search is something we monitor.
+As another SEO technique, we rely on content marketing.
+We are monitoring voice search.

 Which contents do you play out?
-Are hotel descriptions and prices still sufficient for customers?
+Are hotel descriptions and prices still enough for customers?

-In addition to a good price-performance ratio and a description of the offer, ratings, location maps and destination and climate information are now obligatory.
-In addition, we communicate our advantages as a travel provider, currently offering, for example, very advantageous rebooking and cancellation conditions as well as the many benefits of the Coop Supercard, which is exclusive in the industry.
+In addition to a good price-performance ratio and a description of the offer, ratings, location maps, and destination and climate information are now obligatory.
+In addition, we communicate our advantages as a travel provider, currently offering, for example, very favorable rebooking and cancellation conditions as well as the many advantages of the Coop Supercard, which is exclusive in the industry.

-Does a functioning SEO take on a central commercial function for a package tour provider such as ITS Coop?
+Does a functioning SEO take a central commercial function for a package tour provider like ITS Coop?